hayoungjungg/MythTriage/README.md

 # MythTriage

-This repository contains the code and data accompanying the paper [MYTHTRIAGE: Scalable Detection of Opioid Use Disorder Myths on a Video-Sharing Platform](https://arxiv.org/pdf/2506.00308).
+This repository contains the code and data accompanying the EMNLP 2025 paper [MYTHTRIAGE: Scalable Detection of Opioid Use Disorder Myths on a Video-Sharing Platform](https://arxiv.org/pdf/2506.00308).
 MythTriage is a scalable pipeline for detecting opioid use disorder (OUD) myths on YouTube, enabling large-scale analysis and informing moderation and health interventions.

 ## Project Overview